ritwikadas07/Computer-Vision-Final-Project/README.md

 # Conclusion

-The LSTM-based gesture recognition model demonstrated exceptional performance, achieving 100% accuracy on the test set.
-This highlights its ability to reliably classify sign language gestures based on hand landmarks.
-The evaluation metrics, including the confusion matrix, confirmed the model's robustness and reliability for recognizing gestures in a controlled dataset.
+Our LSTM-based gesture recognition model achieved 100% accuracy in our tests, showing it can accurately identify sign language gestures from hand movements.
+We used various evaluation methods like the confusion matrix to ensure the model is dependable and effective.
+It consistently recognized every gesture correctly in our controlled tests, which is promising for real-world use.
+This success suggests that our system could greatly help improve communication for the deaf and hard of hearing community.